ponylang/corral/.release-notes/next-release.md

 The fix waits for the repository to be successfully fetched before executing the bundle scripts.

-## Don't remember empty optional fields from corral.json
+## Don't remove empty optional fields from corral.json

 Empty "info" object fields were previously removed from corral.json.
 This made it hard to know what additional information you should be providing as a library author.